FrailWords/website_hugo/content/posts/privacy_11_physical_and_scanned_docs.md

 ### Papering over the cracks

-In a highly 'analog' country like India, where photocopies and scanned documents sent through WhatsApp are the primary ways of sharing identity and PII information, a data protection act has to look cover these 'analog' source of data as well if it has to be true to its motivation and intent.
+In a highly 'analog' country like India, where photocopies and scanned documents sent through WhatsApp are the primary ways of sharing identity and PII information, a data protection act has to look at and cover these 'analog' source of data as well if it has to be true to its motivation and intent.

 [1]: <https://pib.gov.in/PressReleasePage.aspx?PRID=1828797> "UIDAI cautions of sharing photocopy of Aadhar"